-What is the Healthy Start scheme?
-The Department of Health first introduced this statutory scheme in 2006 to provide a nutritional safety net.
+The UK Government first introduced the Health Start statutory scheme back in 2006 to help provide a nutritional safety net for the most needy.

-The Healthy Start free vouchers replace the 'Welfare Food Scheme' and are for pregnant women and for young children in low-income families.
+Healthy Start free vouchers have now replaced the 'Welfare Food Scheme'.
+The coupons are for pregnant women and young children in low-income families.

-The free food list includes infant formula milk tokens for babies, fruit, and fresh vegetables.
+The free food list includes infant formula milk tokens for babies, tinned fruit, pulses, and fresh vegetables.

-Some claimants can also exchange the coupons at local shops for free vitamins.
-It is also worth checking whether you can get a discounted price at the pharmacy.
+Note: Some claimants can exchange coupons for free vitamins at local shops.
+You might also get a discounted price at the pharmacy.

-Most families who claim benefits or tax credits will be eligible for Healthy Start tokens.
+Most families who are claiming social security benefits or tax credits will be eligible for Healthy Start tokens.
 Also, anyone under the age of eighteen (18) and pregnant will qualify for free baby milk vouchers.

-You can exchange the coupons in retail shops around the United Kingdom.
-More than 30,000 food stores take part in the Healthy Start scheme.
-In some cases you can swap the coupons for free vitamins which are suitable for:
+We understand that more than 30,000 food stores are taking part in the Healthy Start scheme.
+In some cases, you will be able to swap the coupons for free vitamins, most suitable for:

-Note: There is a time limit of six months from the date of your letter to get backdated payments.
-Contact the helpline without delay if your payments are overdue.
+Important: There is a time limit of six months from the date of your letter to get backdated vouchers.
+So, you should contact the helpline without delay if your payments are overdue.

-Healthy Start vouchers are currently worth £3.10 per coupon.
-Those who qualify for the scheme can spend them on:
+Healthy Start vouchers for babies are currently worth £4.25 per coupon.
+Everyone who qualifies will be able to spend them on:

 Also, to qualify you must already be getting any of the following benefit entitlements: